Carried in Light print preview

 Real data

-Computed for your specific location and “now” moment — not a generic template with a date.
+Computed for your chosen location and selected sky date — not a generic template with a date.

 Two-date essence